 Client Stories

-Initial activities focussed around driving better value from Future Biogas’s existing IT Support Partner and in particular delivering a seamless network to connect their nine sites.
-A very expensive leased-line network connecting back to a data-centre was on the table and this was the catalyst for Managing Director Philipp Lukas to ask if there was a better way to provide connectivity.
+A very expensive leased-line network connecting back to a data-center was on the table.
+This was the catalyst for Managing Director Philipp Lukas to ask if there was a better way to provide connectivity.
 As Philipp explains:

-• – Established an IT budget
+– Established an IT budget

-• – Carried out an RFP process to engage with a more suitable supplier
+– Carried out an RFP process to engage with a more suitable supplier

-• – Implemented an MPLS WAN comprising business DSL, rural Wi-Fi and Satellite
+– Implemented an MPLS WAN comprising business DSL, rural wi-fi and satellite

-• – Established a data acquisition methodology to collect data from industrial computers
+– Established a data acquisition methodology to collect data from industrial computers

-• – Implemented a service management culture within the supply chain
+– Implemented a service management culture within the supply chain

-• – Led a consultancy process for a new ERP system.
+– Led a consultancy process for a new ERP system.

-Carole Forth, Future Biogas’s Office Manager says:
+Carole Forth, Future Biogas’s Office Manager, says:

 Subscribe to our Business Insights